selectstriker2/selectstriker2.github.io/adventures/Hart of the Fallen/Broken Ground.md

 This chamber has 4 clusters of sarcophogi, each with a child sized sarcophogus.

 > As you open the rotted wooden door you see what looks to be a burial crypt.
 The stale smell of death permeates the room, and a small
 > orb hung in the center of the room gives off a pale green glow.
-4 sarcophogi rest around the room.
+A small sarcophogi rests in each corner of the room.

 ### Combat